erashish21/Assignment_ShopifyTask_1/README.md

 Contributions to improve and enhance this code are welcome!
 Feel free to fork the repository, make changes, and submit pull requests.

-For more information or support, visit [Your Website URL](https://yourwebsite.com).
+For more information or support, visit([https://yourwebsite.com](https://kaleidoscopic-genie-204b91.netlify.app)).
 # Shopping Cart JavaScript

 ## Introduction